Tshimakain Mission: Founding and early years

-In the fall of 1839, the missionaries started a school for the local Indians with 30 students rising to 80 over the winter.

-On January 11, 1841, Eells house burned.
-Local Indians responded quickly to assist.
-When the Fort Colvile leader Archibald McDonald heard about the fire, he dispatched four men to make the house habitable.
+In the fall of 1839, the missionaries started a school for the local Indigenous people with thirty students initially, rising to eighty over the winter.
+On January 11, 1841, the Eells house burned down.
+Local Spokane responded quickly to assist.
+When the Chief Factor McDonald heard about the fire, he dispatched four men to help repair it.

-In 1842, Elkanah Walker, with support from Cushing Eells, printed the Spokane Primer, a Salish language primer.
+In 1842, Elkanah Walker, with support from Cushing Eells, printed the Spokane Primer, a language primer on the Interior Salish language of the Spokane.
 This was the first book written in Washington.

-The winter of 1846-47 was the most severe in the memory of the oldest Indians.
-It triggered the loss of many domestic animals for Indians and missionaries.
+The Eells children, Edwin and Myron Eells, were born at the mission in the early 1840s.
+The winter of 1846-47 was the most severe in the memory of the oldest Natives.
+Both the Spokane and the missionaries lost many domestic animals.